Loot Studios – How to Keep Your Pets Safe Around 3D Printing Resin

 I still haven’t met a person who claims that 3D printing is for everyone.
 It’s not as simple as using a microwave, yet if you’re disciplined, it’s perfectly manageable.
 Keep in mind that resin sensitization is cumulative—your body (and your pet’s) keeps a tally of every time you’re sloppy with safety.
 Being consistent is the key.

-Although not as perilous as driving a car, 3D printing with resin is something to be taken heed of.
-In practice, it demands some extra setting up and, say, 10 minutes of active work in post-processing per printing cycle.
-Gloves, mask, and apron on, remove print from bed and dump it into alcohol solution.
+Gloves, mask, and apron on, remove print from bed and dump it into the alcohol solution.
 While it soaks a bit, wash and scrub your bed and resin container.
 Focus on your recent print, some light scrubbing here, then into the UV chamber.
 Close the lids on everything when you’re done, and you’ve successfully kept the “toxic zones” closed off from the rest of the house.

 Final Thoughts

-Well, considering this regards your safety or the safety of your loved little ones, it’s not too much in exchange for some great miniatures.
-Over time, these precautions become a natural part of dealing with the 3D printer.
-And it’ll feel odd not to do them.
 A thankless job, you might think.
-But seeing your senior pet bustling with vitality is enough of a gratification for discipline applied over hundreds of prints.
+But seeing your senior pet bustling with vitality is enough gratification for the discipline applied over hundreds of prints.
 I am fortunate to have this here.
-Though it’s not a matter of age, one of my kitties is 12, almost overweight and as bitter as she can get.
 She’s still my kitty.
 Always will be.
 I make sure to let her know that on a daily basis, which may or may not contribute to her bitterness.

 Last, but not least, you can read this other post about some cool props you could be printing right now.